rust-lang/rfcs/text/0000-else-match.md

 ### Dead code

 An `else match` block with a `_ => ...` match means the next clause (if exists) will never run.
-There might be more complicated cases to optimize for, and is outside the scope of this document.
+There might be more complicated cases to optimize for and is outside the scope of this document.

 # Drawbacks
 [drawbacks]: #drawbacks